Friday, February 9, 2018

 Laurence Naismith as Merlin

-Of course, in the days when double and even triple features were the norm, the idea of paying $3 (75¢ to $1.50 was average) to see just one movie didn't sound all that appealing to my young mind.
+Of course, in the days when double and even triple features were the norm, the idea of paying $3 or $4 (75¢ to $1.50 was average) to see just one movie didn't sound all that appealing to my young mind.
 As it turns out, the idea sounded even less so to the more mature minds of my parents.
 Both of whom were of the opinion that taking me with them to see Camelot was- "Out of the question.
 I'm not going to shell out that kind of money for the privilege of watching you fall asleep!"
 That's what drive-ins were for.

 So, until Camelot became available at "popular prices" and made its way to our neighborhood theater, I had to content myself with listening to the soundtrack album.

-And listen to it I did.
+And listen to it, I did.
 Constantly.
 Persistently.
 Rapturously.

 I fell in love with the sound of Camelot before I ever saw a single frame.